voondo/deface/README.markdown

 Deface
 ======

-Deface is a library that allows you to customize ERB views in a Rails application without editing the underlying view.
+Deface is a library that allows you to customize HTML ERB views in a Rails application without editing the underlying view.

 It allows you to easily target html & erb elements as the hooks for customization using CSS selectors as supported by Nokogiri.